A Large-scale Benchmark on Geological Fault Delineation Models: Domain Shift, Training Dynamics, Generalizability, Evaluation and Inferential Behavior: Fault Delineation Datasets

 Among all $74$ datasets used for fault delineation \cite{an2023current}, only $4$ field datasets (\texttt{LANDMASS} \cite{alaudah2015curvelet, alaudah2018structure, alfarraj2018multiresolution, long2018comparative, long2015characterization, alaudah2018learning, aribido2020self, aribido2021self}, \texttt{GSB} \cite{di2019improving, di2018seismic, an2021deep}, \texttt{Thebe} \cite{an2021deep, an2020overlap}, \texttt{CRACKS} \cite{prabhushankar2024cracks}) and $4$ synthetic datasets (\texttt{FaultSeg3D} \cite{wu2019faultSeg}, \texttt{Bi’s 3D synthetic} \cite{bi2021deep}, \texttt{Wu’s 2D SR} \cite{lin2022automatic}, \texttt{Pochet’s 2D synthetic} \cite{pochet2018seismic}) open-sourced both seismic data and labels.
 The low ratio of open-source labeled field data hinders the creation of benchmarks for training and evaluation of models.

-Besides the lack of public availability, the different characteristics of the datasets pose challenges to the development of generalizable ML models.
+Besides the lack of public availability, the different characteristics of the datasets pose challenges to the development of generalizable DL models.
 Specifically, \texttt{LANDMASS} contains image-level fault labels that cannot be used to numerically evaluate the delineation of pixel-wise faults. \texttt{GSB} contains pixel-wise fault labels annotated on only $5$ crossline sections, which limits the evaluation scalability on large test data.
 Additionally, it is challenging to achieve generalization using only a small number of labels for finetuning \cite{mustafa2024visual}.
 In contrast, \texttt{Thebe} provides a large amount of pixel-level geophysicist labels across $1803$ crossline sections. \texttt{CRACKS} provides fault labels of varying quality collected from a group of interpreters, including a geophysicist expert, across $400$ inline sections.

 Among the four publicly available datasets, we select \texttt{Thebe} and \texttt{CRACKS} considering the model development and evaluation at the pixel level.
 All the seismic sections in \texttt{Pochet’s 2D synthetic} contain only one straight fault crossing the entire section, presenting less diversity in angle and density compared to the faults in \texttt{FaultSeg3D}.
 Both \texttt{Bi’s 3D synthetic} and \texttt{Wu’s 2D SR} \cite{lin2022automatic} originate from \texttt{FaultSeg3D} using the same synthesizing workflow.
 Thus, we use \texttt{FaultSeg3D} as a reference synthetic dataset with a diverse set of faults.
-Below we describe and compare the three datasets used for our benchmarking study in detail.
+We showcase the acquisition and geological properties of \texttt{CRACKS} and \texttt{Thebe} in Table \ref{tab:F3_Thebe_comparison}.